jthapa7/soccerballtracking/README.md

 )
 ```
 ## Step 5.
 (Optional)
 You can export the custom model as Edge TPU format so that it runs faster.
-If you are trying to run YOLO models in Raspberry Pi then I recomment you use this.
+If you are trying to run YOLO models in Raspberry Pi then I recommend you use this.
 ```python
 from ultralytics import YOLO